forcedotcom/run-code-analyzer/README.md

   * The number of Low (4) severity violations found.
 * `num-sev5-violations`
   * The number of Info (5) severity violations found.
+* `num-violations-in-changed-files`
+  * The total number of violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
+* `num-sev1-violations-in-changed-files`
+  * The number of Critical (1) severity violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
+* `num-sev2-violations-in-changed-files`
+  * The number of High (2) severity violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
+* `num-sev3-violations-in-changed-files`
+  * The number of Medium (3) severity violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
+* `num-sev4-violations-in-changed-files`
+  * The number of Low (4) severity violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
+* `num-sev5-violations-in-changed-files`
+  * The number of Info (5) severity violations found in files changed by the pull request.
+  * Only available when running on a pull request with a `github-token` provided.
 * `review-id`
   * If the action created a pull request review, this is its ID.

 This `run-code-analyzer@v2` action doesn't exit your GitHub workflow when it finds violations.
 We recommend that you add a subsequent step to your workflow that uses the available outputs to determine how your workflow should proceed.

+**Tip:** The `*-in-changed-files` outputs are useful when introducing code analysis to a legacy codebase with existing violations.
+You can ensure new code meets quality standards without blocking PRs due to pre-existing issues.
+See "Option 2" in the example below.

 ## Environment Prerequisites
 The [Salesforce Code Analyzer v5.x](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) and its bundled engines can each have their own set of requirements in order to run successfully.
 We recommend that you set up your GitHub runner(s) with this software: